Modernizr/grunt-modernizr/README.md

 Run the task with `grunt modernizr:dist`.

-#### Cache Busting

-Bust the cache of locally downloaded files by running `grunt modernizr:dist:bust`

 ### Config Options

 Add a `modernizr` config object to your Gruntfile.js file.
 The task supports multiple targets: